ACK-J/MailFail/README.md

 ### DANE
 - Is DANE used for SMTP?
 - A command is provided to verify the correctness of each record.
-- Is the usage flag incorectly set for SMTP?
+- Is the usage flag incorrectly set for SMTP?
 - Is the selector flag incorrectly set for SMTP?
 - Is the Matching-type flag incorrectly set for SMTP?
 - Is the record valid?